 For the freedom of thinking and the freedom of heart and mind that she has helped me to find – I wish to pay tribute here, with deep gratitude – to my dear Małgosia.

-And from my family, who would have remained forever lost to us without Małgosia’s help, might I presume to add …
+And for my family, who might have remained forever lost to us without Małgosia’s help …

 אני מודה לך